Power drill

 0Power drill

-Psychoacoustically the drill is a textbook "high spectral roughness" signal: the tone is not pure but modulated by gearbox tremor, and that tremor falls in the 30–150 Hz modulating range that the brain automatically reads as "danger" (Daniel and Weber, Journal of the Acoustical Society of America, 1997).
-That is why even at moderate loudness the drill feels far "sharper" than a uniform broadband noise at the same volume.
+Psychoacoustically the drill is a textbook high-spectral-roughness signal.
+The tone isn't pure but modulated by gearbox tremor, and that tremor falls in the 30 to 150 Hz modulating range that the brain automatically reads as danger (Daniel and Weber, Journal of the Acoustical Society of America, 1997).
+That is why even at moderate loudness the drill feels far sharper than a uniform broadband noise at the same volume.

-Use this track sparingly: for writing scenes of renovation or neighbour conflict, for podcasts about urban noise and noise regulation, for sound design, and for "contrast therapy" (after 30 seconds of drill — switch to forest or rain).
-Pairs with Construction Site, Lawn Mowing, City Noise.
-Categorically not for sleep, meditation, concentration, conversations or meetings in the room — it is an irritant by physiological function.
+Use this track sparingly: for writing scenes of renovation or neighbour conflict, for podcasts about urban noise and noise regulation, for sound design, or for contrast therapy (after 30 seconds of drill, switch to forest or rain).
+Pairs with Construction Site, Lawn Mowing and City Noise.
+Categorically not for sleep, meditation, concentration, conversations or meetings in the room; it is an irritant by physiological function.

 Related Sounds